danoctavian/bluntly/README.md

 node ../index.js -c myself
 ```

-Obviously the above is not secure, because the private key is not in the open.
+Obviously the above is not secure, because the private key is in the open.

 ### RUNTIME REQUIREMENTS